-- 1. The Supreme Court's case-law - (a) Judgment of 5 December 2019 (case no. III PO 7/180) - 71.
-On 5 December 2019 the Supreme Court, sitting in the Labour and Social Security Chamber, gave judgment in the first of three cases that had been referred for a preliminary ruling to the Court of Justice of the European Union ("CJEU"), the subject of a judgment of 19 November 2019 (case C-585/18; see paragraph 48 above and paragraphs 162-164 below).
+1. The Supreme Court's case-law

+(a) Judgment of 5 December 2019 (case no. III PO 7/180)

+97. On 5 December 2019 the Supreme Court, sitting in the Labour and Social Security Chamber, gave judgment in the first of three cases that had been referred for a preliminary ruling to the Court of Justice of the European Union ("CJEU"), the subject of a judgment of 19 November 2019 (case C-585/18; see paragraph 51 above and paragraphs 191-193 below).
+The case concerned an appeal lodged by A.K, a judge of the Supreme Administrative Court, which concerned a resolution given by the NCJ on 27 July 2018 not recommending him to continue serving as a judge beyond the currently applicable retirement age of sixty-five.